Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 One of the most significant benefits of email automation is streamlining and speeding up transactional email sending.
 Unlike marketing emails, your customers expect to receive lightning-fast order confirmations, receipts, status updates, and more.

-For example, email receipts that are sent out when a customer makes a purchase have an average open rate of 70.9%, making these emails more likely to be read than any other type of message.
-Even small delays may decrease confidence or lead to customer service tickets filling up your queue.
+For example, email receipts sent out when a customer makes a purchase have an average open rate of 70.9%, making these emails more likely to be read than any other type of message.
+Even slight delays may decrease confidence or lead to customer service tickets filling your queue.
 Email automation lets you proactively inform customers of changes and get ahead of questions.

 Goals for update and confirmation emails

-The most important objective of update and order confirmation emails is to provide detailed information and answer customers’ questions.
-You can track email metrics like open rate as well as customer service metrics like the number of tickets related to receipts, shipping status, and so on.
+The most crucial objective of update and order confirmation emails is to provide detailed information and answer customers’ questions.
+You can track email metrics like open rate and customer service metrics like the number of tickets related to receipts, shipping status, etc.

 Tips for setting up update and confirmation emails

-• An order confirmation email should be sent immediately after a customer makes a purchase and should include a detailed receipt.
+- An order confirmation email should be sent immediately after a customer makes a purchase and include a detailed receipt.

-• A shipping confirmation email should be sent whenever the customer's order has shipped and will ideally include a tracking number that customers can use to follow their package.
+- A shipping confirmation email should be sent whenever the customer’s order has shipped.
+This email should ideally include a tracking number that customers can use to track their package.

 6) Engage your repeat customers with a targeted email series